Bubobubobubobubo/sardine/docs/sardine_doc/src/diving_deeper/high_level_patterns.md

     again(baba, p=P('[1:0.1,0.1]', i), i=i+1)
 ```

-You can also pair it with the `snap` argument if you wish to!
+You can also pair it with the `quant` argument if you wish to!

 Here is the bouncing ball example from above written using the Players syntax: